-Despite its innocuous name, Pure O is every bit as dangerous as other forms of OCD.
+Despite its innocuous name, Pure O is every bit as serious as other forms of OCD.
 Pure O hides within a person’s mind, its outward manifestations slight enough that sometimes only a trained eye can catch it.

 Five internalized compulsions: